| |

 For me, the facilities were not even on the same level at each lagoon.
 The Blue Lagoon felt like an outdated old gym inside.

 On the other hand, the lockers at the Sky Lagoon were new and large.
 It just had better facilities all around.
-There were even cubbies at the lagoon entrance for any extra belongings like flip flops or towels …etc (so you didn’t have to throw it on the side and hope it was still there when you got back!).
+There were even cubbies at the lagoon entrance to leave any extra belongings like flip flops or towels …etc (so you didn’t have to throw it on the side and hope it was still there when you got back!).

 But the best part was entering the lagoon itself.
 You were surrounded by rock walls on all sides and you just walk down a few steps to be welcomed with a jaw dropping view!
 It was breathtaking walking out and seeing the Sky Lagoon for the first time.